Cat Lounge in the Hay Barn

 Lilli-Puss in Her Cat-Louge

-Along the inside wall of the hay barn there's a shelf of well-worn paper-backs (for light reading), and a display of rather gaudy cat plates (for self-affirmation).
+Along the inside wall of the hay barn was a shelf of well-worn paper-backs (for light reading), and a display of rather gaudy cat plates (for self-affirmation).

 Facing the Sun

-Lilli's cat lounge is open but weather-proof, and faces the sun.
-On cold, clear winter mornings it's the warmest place on the properly.
-She also has a cat box perched high on the hay bales - perfect for a look out, to see who's coming to visit.
+Lilli's cat lounge was open but weather-proof, and faced the sun.
+On cold, sunny winter mornings it was the warmest place on the properly.
+She also had a cat box perched high on the hay bales - perfect for a look out, to see who was coming to visit.

-Lilli-Puss has always been a well-fed hat barn cat.
-Some country cats who live 'rough' are left to hunt for their food.
-Not Lilli-Puss, though she still keeps the barn free of mice and rats.
-The dogs and I visit her each day with food.
-Obviously we stop for a cuddle and a chat.
+Lilli-Puss was always a well-fed hay barn cat.
+Some country cats who live in outbuildings and sheds are left to hunt for their food.
+Not Lilli-Puss, though she did keep the barn free of mice and rats.
+The dogs and I would visit her each day with food.
+Obviously we'd stop for a cuddle and a chat.
 And sometimes a quiet read of one of her books, hee hee.

-Sadly this winter (2015) Lilli has gone totally AWOL.
-She's nine years old, in good health, smoochy and friendly.
-I know Lilli would have loved to be an only-cat, so I'm hoping she's wandered off and moved into a nice cat-less house somewhere.
+Sadly in the winter of 2015 Lilli went totally AWOL.
+She was nine years old, in good health, smoochy and friendly.
+I know Lilli would have loved to have been an only-cat, so I hoped that she'd wandered off and moved into a nice cat-less house somewhere.

 She even has some flowers!